Data Breach Prevention during the holiday season

 Online retailers must adopt robust measures to secure their customers’ data and become cyber resilient from online shopping threat vectors.
 Here are a few key steps that can help retailers strengthen their information security across their cloud networks and to deploy data breach prevention methods.

 Be sure to have full visibility on your network

 It is imperative to have granular visibility and control over the cloud network.
 Each of your network entry points may need a customized approach to protect the cloud network.
 And conventional information security tools may not be efficient to safeguard all your endpoints.
 By deploying modern network surveillance, retailers can get detailed visibility into every aspect of their networks and minimize the chances of data alteration, theft, and loss.

-The second vital step to safeguard all your clouds from any data breach is to deploy a solution that gives you real-time alerts against any potential security loophole or intrusion attempt.
+The second vital step to safeguard all your clouds from any data breach is to deploy a solution (Data breach prevention solution) that gives you real-time alerts against any potential security loophole or intrusion attempt.
 As compared to legacy technologies, there are several modern-day intelligent tools to predict the possible attack.
 As cybercriminals have become more sophisticated, enterprises need a new analytics-driven automated approach to track and monitor their networks in real-time updates and alerts.

 Verification of user legitimacy